mefechoel/svelte-navigator-history/README.md

 #### `replace`

-Calling `history.replace` replaces the current url and optionally the value of the history stack.
+Calling `history.replace` replaces the current URL and optionally the value of the history stack.

 ```js